kxddah/theoneliner/README.md

 ./recon.sh
 ```

-- The script would collect DNS resolvers using DnsValidator, then collect subdomains from Amass, Subfinder and Assetfinder.
-It'll run it through httpx to see which ones resolve.
+- The script would collect DNS resolvers using DnsValidator, or just fetch a list from the trickest repository, then collects subdomains from Amass, Subfinder, Assetfinder, and ip.thc.org.
+- For active subdomain enumeration, it runs puredns using Assetnote's [list](https://wordlists-cdn.assetnote.io/data/manual/best-dns-wordlist.txt)
+- It'll run it through httpx to see which ones resolve.
-- Further it will use gau, waymore and katana to find different links and files by spidering and quering 3rd parties.
+- Further it will use gau, waymore and waybackurls to find different links and files by quering archives.
-- Then it'll run a port scan on the list of unresolved subdomains, this is because the the unresolved subdomain might not be running something on port 443 or 80, but might have different ports open
+- [Optional] Then it'll run a port scan on the list of unresolved subdomains, this is because the the unresolved subdomain might not be running something on port 443 or 80, but might have different ports open
-- Then it'll put the portscan result into nuclei for vulnerability scanning
+- [Optional] Then it'll put the portscan result into nuclei for vulnerability scanning
-- At last it'll run Dalfox, if enabled.
+- [Optional] At last it'll run Dalfox, if enabled.
 - During all this you could configure Notify to send notifications to discord, slack, etc. This script sends notification on completion of collection of DNS resolvers, subdomain enumeration, spidering, port scan, nuclei scan and dalfox.